BeyondTheClouds/enos/README.md

 Make sure to add ansible binaries to your PATH.

 ## Running
-To deploy a full stack, you need to provide a configuration file in the JSON format.
-This file must include information about the Grid'5000 job and how the OpenStack services must be deployed. `reservation.json` is given as an example.
+To deploy a full stack, you need to provide a configuration file in the YAML format.
+This file must include information about the Grid'5000 job and how the OpenStack services must be deployed. `reservation.yml` is given as an example.

 Then, to run launch the deployment, run:
 ```
-./deploy.py -f reservation.json
+./deploy.py -f reservation.yml
 ```

 On the first run, the script will create an OAR Grid job with a specific name.
 On subsequent runs, it will find the running job and use it.
-The job name can be specified in the JSON configuration file.
+The job name can be specified in the YAML configuration file.

 Run `./deploy.py -h` for a full list of command-line arguments.